DanielePalaia/gpss-socket/README.md

 We are now receving info from a socket and push them back to Greenplum using GPSS.

 This component is implementing a tcp server.
-The tcp server wait for new connections (in multithreading) and the wait for data coming from the opened socket. </br>
+The tcp server wait for new connections (in multithreading) and then wait for data coming from the opened socket. </br>

 1) a gpss server needs to be initialized and working </br>